celeranis/fisch-utils/README.md

 * `src/scripts/dump_rods.js` — Generates `rodstles.css`.
 * `src/scripts/dump_titles.js` — Generates `titles.css`.

 Each of these can be run by simply entering `node` followed by the script path into your terminal.
-Alternatively,
+Alternatively, `dump_all.bat` serves as a shortcut to run all of these scripts sequentially.

 ### Bot Usage
 Two common scripts require additional configuration for a bot account on the wiki itself.